breakintoprogram/next-bbc-basic/README.md

 ### What is BBC Basic for Z80?

 The original version of BBC Basic was written by Sophie Wilson at Acorn in 1981 for the BBC Micro range of computers, and was designed to support the UK Computer Literacy Project.
-R.T.Russell ported the 6502 version to Z80, and this version has been implemented on a number of Z80 based machines.
-[You can find a full history of BBC Basic on his website](http://www.bbcbasic.co.uk/bbcbasic/history.html).
+R.T.Russell was involved in the specification of BBC Basic, and wrote his own Z80 version that was subsequently ported to a number of Z80 based machines.
+[I highly recommend reading his account of this on his website for more details](http://www.bbcbasic.co.uk/bbcbasic/history.html).

 As an aside, R.T.Russell still supports BBC Basic, and has ported it for a number of modern platforms, including Android, Windows, and SDL, which are [available from his website here](https://www.bbcbasic.co.uk/index.html).